Who is Michael Garron?

 Michael's story

-Before Michael Garron died at the age of 13 in 1975 of a rare form of cancer, he told his mother that he was afraid he would be forgotten.
+Before Michael Garron died from a rare form of cancer at the age of 13, he told his mother that he was afraid he would be forgotten.

-“As long as I’m alive, no way will you ever be forgotten,” she replied.
+“As long as I’m alive, there’s no way you will ever be forgotten,” Berna replied.

-And so, many years later in 2015, Berna Garron and her husband, Myron, made good on her promise to their son by making a commitment of $50 million to the hospital where Michael was born.
-In Michael’s honour, the hospital was renamed from Toronto East General Hospital to Michael Garron Hospital.
+In 2015, Berna and her husband, Myron, made good on this promise by committing $50 million to the hospital where Michael was born.
+In honour of their son’s legacy, Toronto East General Hospital was renamed Michael Garron Hospital.

-Michael, the oldest of three brothers, had always dreamed of being a marine biologist.
+The oldest of three brothers, Michael had always dreamed of being a marine biologist.
 He loved science and drawing.
-During his childhood, he touched many lives.
-He is remembered by his family and others for his courage, positivity, and determination.
+And he is remembered for his courage, positivity, and determination.

 The Garrons’ generous gift is a mother’s promise kept.
-Not only will Michael never be forgottenhis name will forever be associated with extraordinary healthcare delivered with compassion and a stronger East Toronto community.
+Michael will never be forgotten as his name will forever be associated with extraordinary healthcare delivered with compassion.

 impact of the Garron family's gift

-At the time, this remarkable gift was the largest donation ever made to a Canadian community hospital and has enabled our hospital to radically transform our vision of care for the diverse East Toronto community.
+The Garrons’ commitment was, at the time, the largest donation ever made to a Canadian community hospital.
+It has since allowed our team to transform care for people in East Toronto and its surrounding areas.

-• A new MRI machine for our diagnostic imaging department and a CT scanner for our emergency department, enabling faster, more precise diagnosis for a range of health conditions and a better patient experience during these often stressful procedures
+• A new MRI machine for our Diagnostic Imaging Department and a CT scanner for our Stavro Emergency Department, enabling faster, more precise diagnosis for a range of health conditions; and more.

-This landmark donation will continue to have a significant impact on our hospital as our campus transformation unfolds.
+Their landmark donation will continue to have a significant impact on our hospital for years to come.